mccoderpy/discord.py-with-message-components/README.rst

             CommandOption(
                 option_type=str,
                 name='emoji',
-                description='The emoji wich shows in front of the channel.', required=False
+                description='The emoji which shows in front of the channel.', required=False
             )
         ],